Landol

 Landol ([lanˈdou̯ː]; Landolo) is a village in the Municipality of Postojna in the Inner Carniola region of Slovenia.

 Name

 Landol was attested in written sources as Landol in 1313 (and as Londol in 1335, Landovia in 1398, and Lanndaw in 1406).
 The name is a compound, formed from *lani 'hind, female red deer' + dol 'valley', thus 'red deer valley'.
-Compare also Runtole, formerly known as Landoll.
+Compare also Runtole, formerly known as Landoll, as well as Jelendol for a name with the same semantic motivation.

 History

 A major trade route connecting Ljubljana with the sea passed through Landol from Roman times until the mid-18th century.
 A toll house, mentioned in written sources in 1398, was established in the village, and there was also a customs office.

 Slovenian Partisans were active in the area during the Second World War and had a bunker in the area.
 In December 1944, the Partisans burned the lumber at the sawmill in the hamlet of Brinje.
 The steam-powered sawmill stopped operating in 1948.